 How Do Saliva Tests Work?

 Other types of commonly used drug tests, such as urine tests and hair follicle tests, look for the THC metabolite, but the saliva test is different because it detects THC itself, or the parent drug, as labs usually refer to it.
 When you consume weed orally or by smoking it, THC gets stored in the oral mucous membrane and gets released directly into the saliva.
+But how long does THC stay in saliva?

 The saliva test, also known as the oral fluid test, is used to screen not only for cannabis, but also for other types of drugs – amphetamines, opiates, cocaine, barbiturates, ecstasy, phencyclidine, methamphetamine, methadone, and benzodiazepines.
 The tester will take a sample of your saliva by swabbing your oral cavity and underneath your tongue where your major salivary glands are.